A new approach to a Covid-19 nasal vaccine shows early promise | News Channel 3-12

 Scientists in Germany say they’ve been able to make a nasal vaccine that can shut down a Covid-19 infection in the nose and throat, where the virus gets its first foothold in the body.

-In experiments in hamsters, two doses of the vaccine, which is made with a live, but weakened form of the coronavirus that causes Covid-19, blocked the virus from copying itself in the animals’ upper airways—achieving so-called “sterilizing immunity,” and preventing illness, a long sought goal of the pandemic.
+In experiments in hamsters, two doses of the vaccine — which is made with a live but weakened form of the coronavirus that causes Covid-19 — blocked the virus from copying itself in the animals’ upper airways, achieving “sterilizing immunity” and preventing illness, a long-sought goal of the pandemic.

-While this vaccine has several more hurdles to clear before it gets to a doctor’s office or drug store, other nasal vaccines are already in use, or are nearing the finish line in clinical trials.
+Although this vaccine has several more hurdles to clear before it gets to a doctor’s office or drug store, other nasal vaccines are in use or are nearing the finish line in clinical trials.

-Researchers hope next-generation Covid-19 vaccines, which aim to shut down the virus before it ever gets a chance to make us sick, and ultimately — scientists hope — prevent the spread of the infection, could make this our newest resident respiratory infection less of a threat.
+Researchers hope next-generation Covid-19 vaccines, which aim to shut down the virus before it ever gets a chance to make us sick and ultimately prevent the spread of infection, could make our newest resident respiratory infection less of a threat.

 One way scientists are trying to do that is by boosting mucosal immunity, beefing up immune defenses in the tissues that line the upper airways, right where the virus would land and begin to infect our cells.